HGustavs/LenaSYS/DuggaSys/microservices/microservice_connections.md

 ## Input Parameters
 - Parameter: announcementid
-   - Type: String
+   - Type: ?
    - Description: Describe parameter.
 Stored as *varchar(256)* in the database

 - Parameter: cid
-   - Type: String
+   - Type: int
-   - Description: Describe parameter.
-Stored as *int(11)* in the database
+   - Description: Stored as int(10) in the database

 - Parameter: versid
    - Type: String
+   - Description: Stored as varchar(8) in the database

+- Parameter: username
+   - Type: String
-   - Description: Describe parameter.
-Stored as *varchar(256)* in the database
+   - Description: Stored as varchar(80) in the database

 ## Calling Methods
 - GET (retrieveUserid.php)
 - POST (updateviewedAnnouncementCards.php)

 ## Output Data and Format
-- Output: uid
+- Parameter: uid
-   - Type: String
+   - Type: int
-   - Description: Describe the output.
-Stored as *tinyint(2)* in the database
+   - Description: Stored as int(10) in the database

 ## Examples of Use
 ```